shreystechtips/pythonbytes/projects/sudoku/README.md

 ```

-And now here we have it as a string
+And now as a string

 ```
 p2 = '008632400040000010500904006800000005600000004107000902400751003060000020005826700'
 ```

-So there is our first line of Python code.
-It allows us to assign any Sudoku puzzle to a
-**string** variable called *spuzzle*.
+#### Sudoku rules

-Now let's continue with the logic.
-Each of those zeros could be any number from 1 to 9.
+Each zero in the puzzle string must be converted to a number from 1 to 9 according to
-But not really.
-Some of those numbers are simply not allowed.
-For example if there is an
-8 in the same row as a blank cell then that blank cell cannot be set to 8.
-If there is
-a 4 in the same column as a blank cell then it can't be a 4.
-Finally there are the 3 x 3
-cells -- let's call them sub-blocks that make up the Sudoku grid.
-There are nine of these
-and each must have all the possible digits just once.
-So there again is away of eliminating
-possibilities from an empty cell.
+the three rules of Sudoku

+* No number may repeat on any row
+* No number may repeat on any column
+* No number may repeat in any cell block

+There are 9 **3 x 3** cell blocks as you can see in the above puzzle images.

 Here is the first key idea of writing a Sudoku solver: Each empty cell of the puzzle is to